loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 These values change on every build.

-And because Docker treats build arguments as part of every layer’s cache key, even unused ones, this causes a full cache invalidation.
+And because Docker treats build arguments as part of every layer's cache key, even unused ones, this causes a full cache invalidation.

 Effect:

-* The first layer becomes new.
+- The first layer becomes new.
-* Therefore every following layer becomes new.
+- Therefore every following layer becomes new.
-* Therefore nothing is cached, ever.
+- Therefore nothing is cached, ever.

 This has been reported in [Coolify issue #7040](https://github.com/coollabsio/coolify/issues/7040).
 The ticket confirms the problem: